 Did you know?
 When sightings of Mrs Baines’ spirit died down, the man living opposite projected a ghostly image onto the walls using a magic lantern trick.

-Take a left straight after the Admiral Benbow and walk down Abbey Street.
+Take a left straight after the Admiral Benbow, full of maritime artefacts, and walk down Abbey Street.
+On your left is a bright blue building owned by Jean Shrimpton the 60’s model that used to be the Abbey Hotel.
 Pass along the Abbey Slip until you see the Lifeboat House ahead.
-If you have mobility issues, instead continue down Chapel Street and Quay Street and jump ahead to The Dolphin Inn (marker number nine).
+If you have mobility issues, retrace to Chapel Street and turn left heading for Quay Street and jump ahead to The Dolphin Tavern (marker number nine).

 8. The Lifeboat House

 As Penzance’s harbour became bigger and busier in the 1880s, its lifeboat service earned a new base.
 Opened in 1885, this building first contained the eight-oared boat Dora.
 The bell tower that you’ll see at the top was used to summon volunteers in an emergency.

 Eventually, larger lifeboats were stationed at Newlyn, with only reserve boats kept at Penzance.
 The station finally closed in 1917, and is now used as a bistro.

 Did you know?
 The crew of Penzance’s lifeboat Janet Hoyle became overnight heroes during the 1912 Boxing Day hurricane.
 Pounded by waves while trying to reach the SS Tripolitania, they returned to Penzance with the boat almost wrecked and areas of paintwork stripped back to the first coat.

 With your back to the lifeboat house and the harbour in front of you, turn right to walk across the Ross swing bridge and along the quayside.